SamDutse/Diabetes-Prediction-using-Logistic-Regression/README.md

 **README**

-# Diabetes Prediction using Logistic Regression
+# Diabetes prediction Logistics Regression, Decision Tree, Random Forest, KNN, Naive Bayes and SVM

 This project aims to predict whether a patient is diabetic or not based on various health-related features using Logistic Regression.
 The dataset consists of 768 rows and 9 columns, including features like Pregnancies, Glucose, Blood Pressure, Skin Thickness, Insulin, BMI, DiabetesPedigreeFunction, and Age.
 The "Outcome" column serves as the dependent variable, with values 1 and 0 indicating whether a patient is diabetic or not, respectively.